vhscom/svelte-headlessui-starter/README.md

 # SvelteKit Headless UI Starter

-Everything you need to build free software with Svelte and Headless UI.
+🚀 Launch your SvelteKit app with Tailwind and Headless UI.

 ## Highlights